 - UPDATE: After several news published, Apple told Dave Choffnes that his iPhone app, designed to detect net neutrality violations, will be allowed in the iTunes App Store.
 Apple has blocked the WeHe app, a net neutrality testing app in AppStore.
 Wehe app is simple enough to use.
 On being opened, the app asks the user to agree to a consent form, which is being used by Coffnes to serve the purposes of his research.
 Later, Apple confirmed it allowed the app in iTunes App Store.

-A month has passed since FCC has repealed Net Neutrality on 14th December 2017.
+A month has passed since FCC repealed Net Neutrality on 14th December 2017.
 But the consumer outrage over this continues to grow.
-Amidst such outrage, Apple’s latest move in blocking an app that detects Net Neutrality violations from its app store has left users shocked and understandably disgruntled.
+Amidst such outrage, Apple’s latest move in blocking an app that detects Net Neutrality violations from its app store has shocked and understandably disgruntled users.